Note: Any of the three typical Shopify versions (Basic Shopify, Shopify, Advanced Shopify) can be connected with a Megaventory account.

 Some of the following Megaventory data may possibly need to be exported to Shopify.

 Product quantities per Inventory Location

-The data export functionality of Megaventory allows for easy export of any data entity.
-For example, for Products, the user should navigate to the Products list and then click the Export as Excel option without selecting any product of the list.
+The data export functionality of Megaventory allows for the easy export of any data entity.
+For example, for Products, the user should navigate to the Products list and then click the Export as Excel option without selecting any product from the list.
 That action exports all the products in Excel format.

 The same process may also be repeated for the rest of the data in the list above.
 After the xls files have been generated and saved in a local folder, the process of importing the entities to Shopify can begin.